Ithil-protocol/docs/docs/strategies/margin-trading.md

     Strategy->>-User: Take eventual profit
 ```

-The strategy's quoter will keep track of the exchange rate of a Token A with respect to a Token B. When the position is closed, the Token B is exchanged to obtain back Token A: the quantity of Token A obtained will determine if the investment has been profitable or not.
+The service's quoter will keep track of the exchange rate of a Token A with respect to a Token B. When the position is closed, the Token B is exchanged to obtain back Token A: the quantity of Token A obtained will determine if the investment has been profitable or not.

 ### Examples
 Let us make a numerical example of margin trading using DAI and WETH.